Eenie, meenie, minee, moe, catch a piggy by the toe….

 You’ve known each other forever.
 Been there through thick & thin.
 Love each like family.
 They’re a shoe-in, right?
 Well….you also know they desperately want to be married, like to make things about themselves and tend to be overly selfish.
 They interject their opinion whether requested or not and always want to have their way.
 You know they can be fickle and sometimes just don’t show up even when they say they will, but when they do show up, they are a great time!
 The point here is, you know your friends/family.
 You know their strengths and weaknesses, pain points and struggles.
 Your wedding will not make these go away.
 So after you’ve made your list, take some time to think it over and make sure you are ok with dealing with all their quirks during (what can be) a very stressful time.
 Because once you ask and they say yes, it’s really hard to go back and undo that.

 Know who/what you’re working with

-Before you send out those proposal boxes, look at your list and consider each person’s personality.
+Before you pop the question or send out those proposal boxes, look at your list and consider each person’s personality.
 How well will they get along?
-Certainly, they don’t have to be besties, but if one person on your list has a much stronger, even abrasive, personality and tends to rub people the wrong way, it’s a potential set up for drama & stress – neither of which you want, and should absolutely avoid if you can.
+Certainly, they don’t have to be besties, but if one person on your list has a much stronger, even abrasive, personality and tends to rub people the wrong way, it could be a set up for drama & stress – neither of which you want or need, and should absolutely avoid if you can.

 Consider what you need going in

 Remember these not hard & fast rules for choosing your wedding party.
 At the end of the day, you choose who takes this wedding planning journey with you, and ultimately stands who beside you on your big day.
-None of these are hard and fast rules.
 So be mindful, be honest, and remember….this is YOUR DAY!